-The chart overleaf outlines our Sustainable Investment Team, as well as their role, experience and qualifications.
+The chart below outlines our Sustainable Investment (SI) Team, as well as their role, experience, and qualifications.

-Ed Wilson, Partner, leads the Sustainability Action Group, set up in 2022 to drive internal sustainability as a business priority.
-This is made up of senior members across Isio's different business areas, such as the Head of the Sustainable Investment Team, the Facilities Manager, the HR Business Partner and the Head of Financial Planning and Analysis.
+Ed Wilson, Partner, leads the Sustainability Action Group, to drive internal sustainability as a business priority.
+This is made up of senior members across Isio's different business areas, such as the Head of the Sustainable Investment (SI) Team, the Facilities Manager, the HR Business Partner and the Head of Financial Planning and Analysis.
+We have also in the last year hired a full-time permanent Inclusion, Belonging & Sustainability Manager, Polly Bagley, in order to drive forward our internal sustainability agenda and objectives.
+We are also in the process of internally recruiting a director level sustainability manager to sit alongside Ed and Polly.

 The below chart outlines the Sustainability Action Group, which also draws from additional resources and functions within the business and will look to grow moving forwards.
-This includes drawing on resources from the Sustainable Investment Team:
+This includes drawing on resources from the SI Team.